We Offer Two Routes on Kilimanjaro

 Most outfitters employ local African staff with relatively limited climbing and medical skills, many are simply safari or trekking companies as their name implies.
 In addition to providing a professional, US based guide we offer the utmost in quality of services to include chef-prepared meals, dining tents, real toilet tents creating a unique blend of having a high end luxury tour company and a professional mountain guide.

 Alpine Ascents provides our porters with high quality outdoor jackets.
-We are proud partners of the Kilimanjaro Porters Program.
+We are proud partners of the Alpine Ascents provides our senior porters with high quality outdoor jackets.
+We are proud partners of the Kilimanjaro Porters Assistance Project.

 “Of all the great guide services on Kilimanjaro, Alpine Ascents might be the best.
 Its success rate is close to 90 percent, and though its treks are longer and pricier, they avoid the jam-packed Marangu Route”. – Outside Magazine